TexasInstruments/ti-wisunfan-pyspinel/README.md

 #### wisunstack

 Display the Operational status of the Wi-SUN FAN network.
 Can also be used to enable/disable Wi-SUN stack operation and attach to/detach from a Wi-SUN network. "wisunstack start" command should be preceeded by "ifconfig up" command.
 For router node, even though the stack is brought up, it takes some time for the node to join the network and become operational.
-Refer to routerstate command for more info.
+Refer to routerstate command for more info. wisunstack stop functionality is currently not implemented and will be done in future.
+Till then use 'reset' command to stop all operations and issue 'ifconfig up' and 'wisunstack start' to start the Wi-SUN network again.

 ```bash
 spinel-cli > wisunstack start